MobileFirst-Platform-Developer-Center/DevCenter/_posts/2018/2018-07-18-mfp-support-for-ios12.md

 In order to test your app on simulator, please use the workaround suggested [here](https://stackoverflow.com/questions/50694822/xcode-10-ios-12-does-not-contain-libstdc6-0-9).
 Mostly, for a hybrid/cordova app we found that entry of **libstdc++** included in our project structure  was red because Xcode couldn't find the reference for it.
 After we removed the entry of **libstdc++** from the project structure and added the new lib instead(**libc++**), it worked without issues.

-For a native app , you should remove **libstdc++** from other linker flags in your xcode project as below
+For a native app , you should remove **libstdc++** from other linker flags in your xcode project as below:

 ![iOS12 libstdc++  issue workaround]({{site.baseurl}}/assets/blog/2017-07-20-compatibility-tests-for-ios-12/ios12-stdlib-fix.png)

 * During our compatibility test we found certificate pinning feature is not working.
 It looks very similar to the issue mentioned [here](https://github.com/AFNetworking/AFNetworking/issues/4229).
 We are currently investigating the issue.
 We will update here once we conclude our investigation.